M7OCM/mono890/README.md

 ![Screenshot_20251125-102122](https://github.com/user-attachments/assets/db0a8dda-40b7-42dc-842d-0999b9ccf2be)

-Radtel RT-890 custom firmware Series 4.
+12 May 2026 Evolution890

+m7ocm_evolution_i_pcb2.0_uk.bin
+m7ocm_evolution_i_pcb2.1_uk.bin

+Spectrum now has a blacklist function for nuisance frequencies, max 50 frequencies can be blacklisted during spectrum search.

+To blacklist a frequency press Key 5.
+To restore all blacklisted frequencies press Key 2.

+Blacklisted frequencies are restored after exiting the spectrum and during normal power boots.

+Key 8 opens the BK4819 register during spectrum - useful to fine tune gain on the fly (active carrier and squelch open is best).

+Key 5 has also been added to the register edit screen globally.
+That enables/disables AM Fix.
+This should be off in Spectrum as AM Fix is not suitable for that mode.
+The indicator AF ON shows when active, when off battery voltage will show.

+VHF airband
+8.33kHz logic has been improved in VFO mode so the spacing is counts up and down correctly.
+While VFO 8.33 works perfectly, the spectrum rounds frequencies to the nearest digit.
+It's not perfect but acceptable given the radios overall performance.

+This version does not include NOAA frequencies only UK MCA MSI channels.
+A US/Canada version will be available shortly.

 20 December 2025 - m7ocm-rt-890-pcb-all-msi-uk-users.zip - UK only MSI edition RT-890 PCB2.0 & PCB2.1

-I have removed the NOAA channels/alerts and replaced them with the three VHF HM Coastguard Maritime Safety Information (MSI) broadcast channels: (Ch 62) 160.725, (Ch 63) 160.775 and (Ch 64) 160.825.
+I have removed the NOAA channels/alerts and replaced them with the three VHF MCA HM Coastguard Maritime Safety Information (MSI) broadcast channels: (Ch 62) 160.725, (Ch 63) 160.775 and (Ch 64) 160.825.
 [See here for more information](https://www.gov.uk/maritime-safety-weather-and-navigation)

 To use this feature firstly designate a shortcut long press key (eg #5 which is default AM Fix).
 Select HMCG MSI WX from shortcuts menu.
 Long press to activate.
 It will scan these 3 channels until and a broadcast is received.
 To exit press PTT once.